nicksauerwein/IOpy/docs/docs/Library.md

 Currently for the input noise spectrum we consider the simplest case that it is a thermal spectrum.
 In future a feature will be added that allows for user defined spectra.
 This would make it possible to account for the classical noises of the lasers (phase noise and amplitude noise).

 #### Class `Coupling`
 This class represents the couplings between two `Mode`s using the coupling vector.
-The coupling vector $V_g$ is a 4-dimensional vector which is defined in a way that the interaction Hamiltonian for two coupled modes would be
+The coupling vector \(V_g\) is a 4-dimensional vector which is defined in a way that the interaction Hamiltonian for two coupled modes would be

 $$H_{\text{int}} = 2\hbar(V_{g,1}X_1X_2 + V_{g,1}X_1Y_2 + V_{g,1}Y_1X_2 + V_{g,1}Y_1Y_2).$$